-The registration and MLT Practice Permit renewal process will be available in your member profile starting Sept.
-15. Please access your profile by using the secure online member login and clicking on the registration renewal option in the left-hand menu.
+The registration and MLT Practice Permit renewal process is available in your member profile as of Sept.
+15. There should be a renewal section on your home page once you login through the secure online member login.

-Please remember to upload a copy of your CSMLS Statement of Examination Results or CSMLS Certificate and a copy of MLT diploma/degree in your member profile under “Additional Document Upload” to be upgraded to a full-standing Practice Permit.
-Official ETranscripts stating the date the MLT diploma/degree is awarded will be accepted in lieu of a diploma/degree.
+Please remember to upload a copy of your CSMLS Statement of Examination Results or CSMLS Certificate and a copy of MLT diploma/degree in your member profile under “Change My Registration Status” to be upgraded to a full-standing Practice Permit.
+Official e-transcripts stating the date the MLT diploma/degree is awarded will be accepted in lieu of a diploma/degree.

 Individuals working without a valid registration and MLT practice permit after December 31 are in contravention of the Health Professions Act (HPA) and shall be subject to sanctions under the HPA and an additional $500 payment to the CMLTA.
 They may also be subject to a complaint of unprofessional conduct, including discipline sanctions.